h2kh/h2kh.github.io/_posts/2019-06-06-loan-classification.md

 You can look at the [Jupyter notebook here](https://nbviewer.jupyter.org/github/h2kh/loan-classification/blob/master/Loan%20classification.ipynb).
 This project, in particular, required a significant amount of feature engineering.

 Here, you can see the results of the project.
 We can see that SVM has performed better than all of the other models.
 One reason for k-NN's relatively poor performance could be the fact that we used uniform weights for all of the neighbors.
-We could tinker with that to improve the model.
+We could tinker with parameters like these to improve the model.

 ![perform](/assets/result.JPG)

-If we want somewhat of a balance between model complexity and model performance, decision trees could be a good option.
+If we want somewhat of a balance between model complexity and model performance, decision trees could be a good option.(Note: the decision tree below is based on normalized data)

 ![tree](/assets/dectree.png)